tonyjurg/N1904addons/docs/features/mm_num_blocks.md

 Total number of analytic Morpheus blocks return for this word node

-This is a Morpheus Metadata (mm) feature.
+This is a Morpheus meta data feature ([more info](morpheus_tf_feature_classes.md)).

 ## Feature values

-An integer in the range from 0 to 24.
+An integer in the range from 0 (no blocks received) to 24 (inlcusive, being the maximum number of returned analytic blocks by Morpheus).

 The following image shows an example of a Morpheus analyses block.